pgarner/pgarner.github.io/index.md

 # Boards

-I'm a Senior Area Editor for [IEEE Signal Processing Letters](https://signalprocessingsociety.org/publications-resources/ieee-signal-processing-letters/editorial-board), and on the Editorial Board for [Speech Communication](https://www.journals.elsevier.com/speech-communication/editorial-board).
+I'm on the Editorial Board for [Speech Communication](https://www.journals.elsevier.com/speech-communication/editorial-board).
+Until the spring of 2024 I was a Senior Area Editor for [IEEE Signal Processing Letters](https://signalprocessingsociety.org/publications-resources/ieee-signal-processing-letters/editorial-board).

 # Software